 This modern adaptation of Robert Plutchik’s Wheel of Emotion, illustrated by CopyPress, shows the range under eight primary emotions: joy, trust, fear, surprise, sadness, disgust, anger, and anticipation.

-For content to be widely shared and have an impact on your audience, it needs to leverage one or more of these emotions.
+For your content to impact audiences enough to share, it needs to leverage one or more of these emotions.

-The proof is on the web, not only in the statistics I shared above, but also in the popularity of user communities that regularly share content.
+You can see the proof online.
+Not only in the statistics I shared above, but also in the popularity of user communities that regularly share content.

-Just look at Reddit and some of the most popular subreddits by subscriber count.
-Each can be tied back to emotions (some more obviously than others) like anticipation, awe, joy, and more.
+Just look at some of the most popular subreddits on Reddit.
+Many can be tied back to emotions, (some more obviously than others) like anticipation, awe, joy, and more.

-You don’t want your audience to make bad decisions.
-Bad decisions can lead to buyer’s remorse, which can paint your brand and the overall experience in a negative light.
+You don’t want to scare your audience into making bad decisions.
+Bad decisions can lead to buyer’s remorse, which can paint your brand and the overall experience negatively.

 Still, anxiety can also spur people to act as a result of that uncertainty.

-Take a two-year study by Wharton Ph.D. student Alison Wood Brooks and a Harvard Business School professor.
+Take this two-year study by Wharton Ph.D. student Alison Wood Brooks and a Harvard Business School professor, for example.

-Here’s a good example of that kind of awe used in content when Dropbox first launched.
+Here’s a great example of Dropbox using awe in its marketing efforts when it first launched.